jikuja/azure-data-factory-runtime-app-service/README.md

 These are the data flows used by the solution:

-1. When the app starts, App Service pulls the container image from the container registry.
+1. When the ACI starts, ACI pulls the container image from the container registry.
-    - The app uses a managed identity to pull the container image from the container registry.
-However, App Service requires that the `DOCKER_REGISTRY_SERVER_*` settings are in the app's settings.
-    - [App Service doesn't support](https://azure.github.io/AppService/2021/07/03/Linux-container-from-ACR-with-private-endpoint.html#:~:text=Windows%20containers%20do%20not%20support%20pulling%20images%20over%20virtual%20network%20integration) pulling a Windows container image through a VNet-integrated container registry.
+    - The ACI ACR's admin credentials to pull the image.
+This has been selected to simplify the demo.
 1. After the container is started, the self-hosted integration runtime loads.
 It connects to the data factory by using a private endpoint.
 1. When the data factory's pipeline runs, the self-hosted integration runtime accesses the web server on the virtual machine.